tszymczyszyn-shopify/clockwork/README.md

     - (optionally) `name` returning the name for the event (used to identify it in the Clockwork output)

     - (optionally) `if?` returning either true or false, depending on whether the database event should run at the given time (this method will be passed the time as a parameter, much like the standard clockwork `:if`)

+    - (optionally) `ignored_attributes` returning an array of model attributes (as symbols) to ignore when determining whether the database event has been modified since our last run

     - (optionally) `tz` returning the timezone to use (default is the local timezone)